KyleAipoalani/KyleAipoalani.github.io/essays/design-patterns.md

 #### Conclusion ####
   Design patterns are a powerful tool for writing better code.
 They save time, prevent mistakes, and make your programs easier to understand and maintain.
 Whether it’s managing resources, organizing updates, or switching between behaviors, patterns offer solutions that work.
 Learning to use them has been one of the most valuable parts of my coding journey, and I’m glad to have them as part of my toolkit.

+note: I used AI to aid me in checking for grammar issues and providing insight into what design patterns are